gitkraken/gitkraken-client-docs/gitkraken-client/commit-signing-with-gpg.md

 	+ **Fedora:** `dnf install gnupg2`
 	+ **CentOS/RHEL:** `yum install gnupg2`

+All GPG download files can be found [here](https://www.gnupg.org/download/index.html).

 Once you have installed GPG to your machine, you can verify it is installed and check the version by opening your terminal and running `gpg --version`.

 <div class='callout callout--success'>